tim2000s/Boost-master-v3/README.md

 Boost Bolus Cap - Start at 2.5% of TDD and increase to no more than 5% of total daily dose.
 UAM Boost max IOB - Start at 5% of TDD and increase to no more than 10% of total daily dose.
 UAMSMBBasalMinutes - 60 mins.
 This is only used overnight when IOB is large enough to trigger UAM, so it doesn't need to be a large value.
+Boost insulin required percent - recommended not to exceed 75%.
+Start at 50% and increase as necessary.